fannychen623/Challenge-03-Unique-Password-Generator/README.md

   * Clears any existing password incase the function has already been ran previously.
   * Run the function lengthCriteria() to determine the password length.
   * Run the function charactersCriteria() to determine what characters to include in the password.
-  * Check that at least one type of character is chosen, otherwise, output an error alert and run the charactersCritera() function again.
   * Use the returned password length and character list to generate a unique series of characters as the password.
     * **Referenced Code**: [Random Password Generator using Javascript](https://dev.to/code_mystery/random-password-generator-using-javascript-6a)
   * Return the generated unique password.